gkuzivam/Sentiment-Analysis-Model/README.md

 # Sentiment-Analysis-Model
-A simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews using Amazon SageMaker.
+A simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews using Amazon SageMaker and Pytorch.

 ![alt text](https://github.com/gkuzivam/Sentiment-Analysis-Model/blob/master/review.jpg)

-#Instructions:
+# Instructions: #

 1.Clone/download the repository.